CHARM-project/charm-project.github.io/README.md

 # Welcome to the CHARM ANR-NSF project!

-## Project Description:
+## Project Description

-CHARM is a 3-year [ANR-NSF](https://www.nsf.gov/pubs/2021/nsf21020/nsf21020.jsp) project that started in October 2021, on cryptographically relevant hard problems for module lattices.
+CHARM (ANR-21-CE94-0003) is a 3-year [ANR-NSF](https://www.nsf.gov/pubs/2021/nsf21020/nsf21020.jsp) project that started in October 2021, on cryptographically relevant hard problems for module lattices.
 This is a joint project between teams located at four sites, headed by:
  - Shi Bai (FAU)
  - Damien Stehlé (ENS Lyon)
  - Noah Stephens-Davidowitz (Cornell)